AnggaR96s/Reforestation/README.md

-## Why can't you use "Beef stew" as a password?
-Because it's not stroganoff.
+## I’ll tell you something about German sausages, they’re the wurst